dhellmann/pymotw-3/source/collections/chainmap.rst

 Updating Values
 ===============

-A ``ChainMap`` does not cache the values in the child mappings, so if their contents are modified the results are reflected when the ``ChainMap`` is accessed.
+A ``ChainMap`` does not cache the values in the child mappings.
+Thus, if their contents are modified, the results are reflected when the ``ChainMap`` is accessed.

 .. literalinclude:: collections_chainmap_update_behind.py